-The ACRL/RBMS Security Committee's "Guidelines for the Security of Rare Book, Manuscript, and Other Special Collections," published here, is the principal ACRL document dealing with the security of library materials.
-These guidelines identify important topics that collection administrators should address in developing adequate collection security.
+The ACRL/Rare Books and Manuscripts Section (RBMS) Security Committee's "Guidelines for the Security of Rare Book, Manuscript, and Other Special Collections," published here, is the principal ACRL document dealing with the security of library materials.
+These guidelines identify important topics that all collection administrators should address in developing adequate collection security.
 While directed primarily toward rare books, special collections, and manuscripts, the topics are also applicable to general collections.
 The RBMS Security Committee strongly urges implementation of these guidelines, including the unique identification marking of materials and the appointment of a Library Security Officer (LSO).